 Other general trends too have promoted interest in discourse.
-One is the growing recognition that contemporary life, at least in the world's most affluent and 'developed' societies, has qualities that distinguish it quite markedly from the 'modern' industrial, pre-World War Two period.
-One of the most obvious manifestations of what Anthony Giddens and many others have called 'Late Modernity' or 'High Modernity' (Giddens 1991), and what is more generally referred to as postmodernity, is the shift in advanced capitalist economies from manufacturing to service industries.
-Norman Fairclough (1992, 1995) refers to one part of this phenomenon as the technologization of discourse in post-Fordist societies (since the beginning of mass production of motor cars and similar industrial developments).
-Manufacturing and assembly workers working on production lines, isolated from consumers of the items they are producing, have been largely replaced by teams of workers, networked together, involved in communication tasks of different sorts or representing their companies in different kinds of service encounters with clients.
-Language takes on greater significance in the worlds of knowledge and service economies such as marketing, education, banking, insurance, telesales, tourism, and so on.
+One is the growing recognition that contemporary life, at least in the world's most affluent and 'developed' societies, has qualities which distinguish it quite markedly from the 'modern' industrial, pre-World War Two period.
+One of the most obvious manifestations of what Anthony Giddens has called 'Late' or 'High Modernity' (Giddens 1991; see Chapter 24), and what is more generally referred to as Postmodernity, is the shift in advanced capitalist economies from manufacturing to service industries.
+Norman Fairclough (1992; 1995; Chapter 11) refers to one part of this phenomenon as the technologisation of discourse in post-Fordist societies (since the beginning of mass production of motor cars and similar industrial developments).
+Manufacturing and assembly workers working on production lines, isolated from consumers of the items they are producing, have been largely replaced by teams of workers networked together on communication tasks of different sorts or representing their companies in different kinds of service encounters with clients.
+In a rather literal sense, language takes on greater significance in the worlds of providing and consuming services, even if only in the promotional language of selling services in the competitive environment of banking, insurance companies or telephone-sales warehouses.

-Rapid growth in communications media, such as cable, satellite and digital television and radio, desktop publishing, telecommunications (mobile phone networks, video-conferencing), email, online social and content sharing networks, internetmediated sales and services, information provision and entertainment, has created new markets for language use.
-It is not surprising that language is being more and more closely scrutinized, for example within school curricula and by self-styled experts and quardians of so-called 'linguistic standards' (Cameron 1995; Milroy and Milrov 1999: Thurlow, Chapter 31).
-At the same time language is being shaped and honed, for example by advertisers, journalists and broadcasters, in a drive to generate ever-more attention and persuasive impact.
-Under these circumstances, language itself becomes marketable and a sort of commodity (Cameron 2000; Heller 2003, 2011), and its purveyors can market themselves through their skills of linguistic and textual manipulation (see Bourdieu, Chapter 26).
-Discourse ceases to be 'merely' a function of work.
-It becomes work, just as it defines various forms of leisure and, for that matter, academic study.
-The analysis of discourse becomes correspondingly more important - in the first instance for those with direct commercial involvement in the language economies, and secondly for those who need to deconstruct these new trends, to understand their force and even to oppose them (Cameron 2000).
+Rapid growth in communications media, such as satellite and digital television and radio, desktop publishing, telecommunications (mobile phone networks, video-conferencing), email, internet-mediated sales and services, information provision and entertainment, has created new media for language use.
+It is not surprising that language is being more and more closely scrutinised (e.g. within school curricula and by self-styled experts and guardians of so-called 'linguistic standards' - see Milroy and Milroy 1991; Cameron 1995 for detailed discussion of these issues), while simultaneously being shaped and honed (e.g., by advertisers, journalists and broadcasters) in a drive to generate ever-more attention and persuasive impact.
+Under these circumstances, language itself becomes marketable and a sort of commodity, and its purveyors can market themselves through their skills of linguistic and textual manipulation (see Bourdieu, Chapter 29).
+Discourse ceases to be 'merely' a function of work; it becomes work, just as it defines various forms of leisure and, for that matter, academic study.
+The analysis of discourse becomes correspondingly more important - in the first instance for those with direct commercial involvement in the language economies, and second, for those who need to deconstruct these new trends, to understand their force and even to oppose them.

-This critical or socially engaged perspective on analysing discourse is apparent in several of the quotations above - most obviously those from Christopher Candlin, Norman Fairclough and Roger Fowler.
-(Part Six of the Reader contains several texts that are critically oriented in this sense, but see also Chapters 6, 7, 11 and 25.)
+This critical or socially engaged perspective on analysing discourse is apparent in several of the quotations above, pp. 1-3 - most obviously those from Christopher Candlin, Norman Fairclough and Roger Fowler.
+(Part Six of the Reader contains several critically orientated texts, but see also Chapters 8, 11 and 23.)
 If we ask what is the purpose of doing discourse analysis, the answer from critical discourse analysts would go well beyond the description of language in use.
-Discourse analysis offers a means of exposing or deconstructing the social practices that constitute 'social structure' and what we might call the conventional meaning structures of social life.
+Discourse analysis offers a means of exposing or deconstructing the social practices which constitute 'social structure' and what we might call the conventional meaning structures of social life.
 It is a sort of forensic activity, with a libertarian political slant.
 The motivation for doing discourse analysis is very often a concern about social inequality and the perpetuation of power relationships, either between individuals or between social groups, difficult though it is to pre-judge moral correctness in many cases.